kiba/Writings/for_science/chp21_new_cylons.md

 "Yeah, that's it."
 Archer's face went beet red. "..But I am worried about how others think," he said in a whispering tone.

 Sasaki took a bite from her plate.
 "It's not the strangest thing people see in this society.
-We got a talking bear."
+We got a talking bear after all."
+There was some truth to that.
+The Sidonians lived in a relatively homogeneous culture, but that did not prevent them from tolerating the strange and the bizarre.

-"Oh...I know that someone wants to talk to you," Archer said.
+"Oh...I know that someone wants to talk to you," Archer said, trying to change the subject.
 "Director Polendina and his daughter wants to meet you.
 They're at this table and they're a big fan of artificial sentient beings."
-Archer helpfully pointed the table out with a gesture.
+Archer helpfully pointed the table out with his finger.
 "If you meet them, the boss will spare me from the television crew."

 "I see.
 Then I'll leave you to your courting."
 Delta could see Archer's guard being let down as it walked away.

 ***

-When Delta found the director, he was already engrossed in a conversation with a Sidonian neuroscientist.
+When Delta found the director, the gentleman was already engrossed in a conversation with Sidonian neuroscientists on the project.

 "Hello, I am Delta," the machine introduced itself.
 That gotten the humans' attention.

-"Oh, you must be Delta that I saw on the stage today," director Polendina said.
+"Oh, you must be Delta!"
+Director Polendina exclaimed.
 "I am Doctor William Polendina.
 I have ten doctor degrees in multiple fields of science and engineering, but that's not important here."

 [I]"Saluations!
-Almost all girls are born, but I am made,"[/I] the girl next to Polendina, presumably his daughter said on a radio communication frequency.
+Almost all girls are born, but I am made,"[/I] the girl communicated over the radio.
+It was the person next to Director William, presumably the daughter that Archer told him about.

 "Then what is?"